Carlos Romero (actor)

-Carlos Romero (February 15, 1927 – June 21, 2007) was a professional ice skater who turned to acting in films and television.
+Carlos Romero (February 15, 1927 – June 21, 2007) was an American professional ice skater and actor.
 He was a prolific character actor, who appeared on 132 television episodes and eleven films during his half-century of performing.

 Early life

 He was born Carlos Romero Jr, the only child of Carlos Romero Sr and Malvina Polo.
 His father, born Geronimo Quiroga in Monterrey, Mexico, fled to the United States as a child in 1910 with his large family.
 They had owned a hotel and theater in Monterrey, but supported the wrong side in the struggle between Venustiano Carranza and Pancho Villa during the Mexican Revolution.

 The extended family adopted the stage name "The Dancing Romeros" for their act during the 1920s, when they performed shows at nightclubs, and later at movie theaters, in between exhibitions of silent pictures.

 Carlos Sr switched to designing dance routines for nightclubs and films in the early 1930s.
 He became a naturalized U.S. citizen in 1938 under his stage name, sponsored by members of the Hollywood film industry with whom he worked.
 The family settled into the San Fernando Valley of California, where young Carlos attended first Van Nuys High School then North Hollywood High School.
 Carlos Romero Jr applied for his first social security card at age 15 in June 1942.

 Besides film and nightclubs, his father also designed dances for Fanchon and Marco's entertainment partnership.
 They hired him to design routines for the International Polarink Follies, an ice show that debuted at the newly opened Polarink in Long Beach, California during March 1939.
 This show had business ties with the more well-known Ice Follies, and by 1943 Carlos Sr had become a director for it as well.
 His contracts with film studios usually included a clause granting him two months annual leave for work on ice shows.
 Carlos Jr thus had an early introduction to entertainment ice skating as a profession, as opposed to competitive skating.